edubkendo/tower-docs/guides/testing/browser.md

 </html>
 ```

+## Acceptance Testing

+Use the Mocha BDD interface for Acceptance Testing.
+The Acceptance Tests can be executed from the console or from within the browser.

 ## Design.IO

-Run watch tasks when a file changes, and inject the result into the browser.
+Design.IO can be used to run watch tasks when a file changes, and inject the result into the browser.

 - [Design IO on github](https://github.com/viatropos/design.io)